ceas-ambassadors/ceas-ambassadors-website/docs/production.md

 $ dokku letsencrypt amb-site
 ```
 ### Timezone Configuration
-When you setup the server, it will probably have the UTC timezone as a default.
+When you setup the app, it will probably have the UTC timezone as a default.
 Because our app doesn't handle timezones,
 you should set it to be the same timezone our users are in, EST.
+This configuration is handled in dokku.
 ```
-$ sudo timedatectl set-timezone EST
+$ dokku config:set amb-site TZ="America/New_York"
 ```
-Configurating this option will ensure that timing for events is correct.
+Configurating this option will ensure that timing for events is correct, and
+that they don't fall off the home page before they've happened.
 ### Securing the server
 You need to disable root ssh access.
 Password access definitely needs disabled.